area17/twill/docs/.sections/crud-modules.md

 #### Parent-child modules

-Parent-child modules are 2 distinct modules, where items of the child module are attached to items of the parent modules (e.g. Issues can contain Articles):
+Parent-child modules are 2 distinct modules, where items of the child module are attached to items of the parent module (e.g. Issues can contain Articles):

 ![parent-child modules](/docs/_media/nested-parent-index.png)